-Seniors, for Spring 2013 graduation, the deadlines for submitting service paperwork are:
+Seniors, for Fall 2013 graduation, the deadlines for submitting service paperwork are:

 Please note that begining with the 2011-2012 catalog, new students (freshman and transfers) do not need to complete a service requirement for graduation.
 These students instead have the option of earning a Service-Learning Certificate.
 Click here for more information.
 To fill out the form to receive your Service-Learning Certificate click here